ericscharff/configfiles/backups.md

 Backing up involves three steps

 1. Activating the virtualenv (which has duplicity)
-1. Run ssh-agent (to avoid password primpts)
+1. Run ssh-agent (to avoid password prompts)
 1. Back up with duplicity to a remote site

 In code: